Team Check-in/Registration will take place online through GotSoccer prior to the event.

 - All players must wear shinguards.
 No metal-rimmed glasses or jewelry of any kind will be permitted.

-F. No Heading Rule: effective 7/1/16 for all league or tournament U11 and younger games are prohibited from deliberately striking a soccer ball with any portion of their head (aka heading).
+F. No Heading Rule for all U11 and younger games.
+Players are prohibited from deliberately striking a soccer ball with any portion of their head (aka heading).
 The rule is as follows:

 - If a U11 or younger player engages in heading a soccer ball during the tournament the parents /guardians and the player accept the risk and/or peril of doing so.